Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- Jefferson, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Jefferson has caught a touchdown pass versus the Buccaneers once, but did not have multiple TDs in that game.

-- At 1.5 passing TDs conceded per game, the Buccaneers defense is ranked 13th in the NFL.
+- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 13th in the league.

 Recent Performances

-- Jefferson put together a 41-yard performance against the Cardinals on one catch (41 yards per reception).
+- In last week's game against the Cardinals, Jefferson racked up one catch for 41 yards (41 yards per reception).

-- Jefferson has totaled 135 receiving yards (45.0 per game), hauling in seven passes on nine targets over his last three games.
+- Over his last three games, Jefferson has caught seven passes on nine targets for 135 yards, averaging 45.0 yards per game.

 Jefferson's Los Angeles Teammates